Masai Mara

 Day One: Nairobi – Lake Baringo

-A representative from Kenya epic safaris will meet you at your hotel or pick you up from the airport and after briefing you he or she will hand you over to your assigned driver guide to facilitate your Kenya budget safari.
+First, a representative from Kenya epic safaris will meet you at your hotel or pick you up from the airport.
+Secondly, the rep will brief and hand you over to your assigned driver guide, who will facilitate your Kenya budget safari.

-You will be driven north, a brief stopover at the Great Rift Valley viewpoint where by we get to see part of the valley and take some photos/selfies.
-The valley runs from Jordan in Israel to Mozambique a distance of 8,000 miles.
+Your driver guide will drive you to lake Baringo.
+Shortly after your departure, there will be a brief stop at the Great Rift Valley viewpoint, allowing you to view a portion of the valley and capture some photographs or selfies.
+This valley extends from Jordan in Israel to Mozambique, covering a distance of 8,000 miles.

-Proceed with your journey; the driver guide will keep you entertained and informed on the different sceneries arriving at Lake Baringo in time for hot lunch.
-The camp staff will usher you to your respective tents.
+Embark on your journey; the driver guide will provide engaging commentary and insights about the various landscapes as you approach Lake Baringo, arriving in time for a warm lunch.
+The camp staff will escort you to your designated tents.

-Lake Baringo is a world famous bird sanctuary and a walk around the lake offers bird lovers a chance to spot different bird species.
-Evening boat ride to Njemps island, the lake has schools of hippos and crocodiles.
-Dinner and overnight at Robert’s Camp.
+Lake Baringo is renowned as a premier bird sanctuary, and a stroll around the lake presents bird enthusiasts with the opportunity to observe a variety of bird species.
+In the evening, enjoy a boat ride to Njemps Island, where you may encounter schools of hippos and crocodiles.
+Dinner and overnight accommodations will be at Robert’s Camp.

 Day Two: Lake Baringo – Lake Bogoria – Lake Nakuru